DaoLue/pca/README.md

-# Income inequality: LASSO and PCA
+# Income inequality in Brazil: LASSO and Principal Component Analysis

 # 1 Introduction